 Daniel has written numerous short stories.
 Most of these works are in either the horror or science-fiction genre; although, he does occasionally dabble in other areas.
 Until now, though, he has shied away from letting anyone else read his stories or glance an eye over his penned musings: For fear of being told the work is utter crap and that he should cut the legs of his futile writing bug forthwith.
 Obviously, this is a bad frame of mind to have.
 Beacons to this self-deprecation are the numerous writing pads that mingle with the books upon his shelves.
 These pads were once scrawled upon with enthusiastic vigour, until the pen was capped with an abrupt hand and the covers were slapped shut.
 The stories were then placed on a shelf between beautiful books written by literary greats, other writers who took that next step and let their stories see the light of day.

 At last!
 A published author

 I have no idea why, maybe he’s at that funny age, but now he thinks, ‘What the hell, and come what may, I will publish my work’.
-Speaking of which, Daniel has serialised Ama on this website; each chapter also has professional audio narration (Taken from the audiobook version), which is rather cool.
-Click here to be whisked off to Chapter 1 of Ama now.
-Of course, if you would prefer to read it on your Kindle, or if you like the feel of a proper book in your hands, you could always buy yourself a copy now—he will be sure to raise a glass to you if you do.
+Speaking of which, Daniel has serialised Ama on this website; Click here to be whisked off to Chapter 1 of Ama now, and published the full audiobook on here too.
+Of course, if you would prefer to read it on your Kindle, or if you like the feel of a proper book in your hands, you could always buy yourself a copy—he will be sure to raise a glass to you if you do.

 that’s me… I mean, that’s him.